 Admission Price: Free to visit the gardens & the exterior of the home.
 Tours cost $15 for members and $20 for non-members.

-This is one of the most colorful homes on the list and one that I still have yet to visit.
 Of all the homes on this list, this is the only one so far that will give you beautiful views of the ocean.
 It has been called the Taj Mahal of Tile and I absolutely love that the house features locally made tile!
 The house was built in 1929 as a vacation home for the Adamson family but eventually became their fulltime residence.
 After the death of the owners, the state won a lawsuit to put beach parking where the house is.
 The parking lot got approved but thanks to the work of locals and volunteers the house still remains.

 Address: Address: 23200 Pacific Coast Highway, Malibu, CA 90265